iansinnott/webpack-base-project/README.md

 console.log(add(1, 2));
 ```

-As you can see, babel as transpiled our ES6 code and also added `'use strict';` to each file.
+As you can see, Babel as transpiled our ES6 code and also added `'use strict';` to each file.
 Nice!
 This is a big improvement.
 However, you may notice that we're not bundling these files anymore.
 We've stopped using Webpack entirely.

 ### Webpack Loaders

 Webpack loaders are a feature of Webpack which allows you perform arbitrary operations on source files as they are beeing bundled.
-In our case, we want to run our source files through babel before bundling them.
+In our case, we want to run our source files through Babel before bundling them.
 This is simple enough to configure in Webpack.
 However, before we move on lets first move our `index.js` and `app.js` files into their own directory where all our source files will live:

 ```
 mkdir src